-When I decided to take the leap to stop practising as a doctor to join EDB as an entry level executive, she was there for me.
+When I decided to take the leap to join Economic Development Board (EDB) as an entry level executive, she was there for me.
 Even though at that time, our son was just a month old and we were not yet financially stable and the decision meant that I had to take a huge (more than 60%) pay cut from my then comfortable 5 figure monthly salary as a GP in the late 90s, she was there for me.
-She quietly supported me and never complained about the lifestyle adjustments we had to make because of my pay cut.
+She quietly supported me and never complained about the lifestyle adjustments that we had to make because of my pay cut.

-When I was posted by EDB to London to be their Centre Director there, she stopped work, moved to London with me and lived there for a few years, becoming a stay home mom looking after our young kids.
+When I was posted by EDB to London to be their Centre Director there, she stopped work and gave up her career to move to London with me and lived there for a few years, becoming a stay home mom looking after our young kids.

 When I became the Assistant CEO of a statutory board and had to attend many public events as a VIP guest, she overcame her introverted and extremely private nature to attend the many public and industry events with me.

 Just when life had finally become more stable and comfortable, after many years of hard work as a mid career change civil servant, I having been promoted to senior management positions overseeing a few hundred staff and spearheading many major national initiatives, I decided to take the biggest leap of all, I quit my comfortable stable position to become an entrepreneur.

 Yet she was there for me.
 All the hardships of starting up a new business, all the fears of failures, all the financial hardships we had to go through.
 She was stoically there for me, never complaining.